Johnson Controls International plc (NYSE:JCI) Shares Sold by Tocqueville Asset Management L.P.

-Tocqueville Asset Management L.P. reduced its stake in shares of Johnson Controls International plc (NYSE:JCI) by 11.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 52,290 shares of the company’s stock after selling 7,093 shares during the period.
-Tocqueville Asset Management L.P.’s holdings in Johnson Controls International were worth $3,589,000 at the end of the most recent quarter.
+Tocqueville Asset Management L.P. lowered its position in Johnson Controls International plc (NYSE:JCI) by 11.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 52,290 shares of the company’s stock after selling 7,093 shares during the period.
+Tocqueville Asset Management L.P.’s holdings in Johnson Controls International were worth $3,589,000 as of its most recent filing with the Securities & Exchange Commission.

+JCI has been the subject of a number of research analyst reports.
+Oppenheimer increased their target price on shares of Johnson Controls International from $78.00 to $86.00 and gave the company an “outperform” rating in a report on Friday, September 10th.
+Morgan Stanley raised their price objective on shares of Johnson Controls International from $85.00 to $87.00 and gave the stock an “overweight” rating in a research note on Thursday, September 9th.
+Credit Suisse Group raised their price objective on shares of Johnson Controls International from $75.00 to $85.00 and gave the stock an “outperform” rating in a research note on Monday, August 2nd.
+Citigroup raised their price objective on shares of Johnson Controls International from $72.00 to $73.00 and gave the stock a “neutral” rating in a research note on Monday, August 2nd.
+Finally, Wells Fargo & Company assumed coverage on shares of Johnson Controls International in a research note on Thursday, October 7th.
+They issued an “overweight” rating and a $82.00 target price for the company.
+Seven equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $73.31.

+Johnson Controls International (NYSE:JCI) last posted its earnings results on Thursday, July 29th.
+The company reported $0.83 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.83.
+The business had revenue of $6.34 billion for the quarter, compared to analyst estimates of $6.27 billion.
+Johnson Controls International had a net margin of 7.79% and a return on equity of 9.79%.
+The business’s quarterly revenue was up 18.7% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.67 EPS.
+On average, analysts predict that Johnson Controls International plc will post 2.66 earnings per share for the current year.

 The company also recently declared a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Monday, September 27th were issued a dividend of $0.27 per share.
-The ex-dividend date was Friday, September 24th.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.48%.
-Johnson Controls International’s dividend payout ratio is currently 48.21%.
+Investors of record on Monday, September 27th were paid a dividend of $0.27 per share.
+This represents a $1.08 annualized dividend and a yield of 1.48%.
+The ex-dividend date of this dividend was Friday, September 24th.
+Johnson Controls International’s dividend payout ratio (DPR) is 48.21%.

-A number of research analysts have issued reports on the stock.
-Oppenheimer boosted their target price on shares of Johnson Controls International from $78.00 to $86.00 and gave the company an “outperform” rating in a research note on Friday, September 10th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Johnson Controls International from $78.00 to $82.00 and gave the company a “hold” rating in a research note on Thursday, September 9th.
-Jefferies Financial Group began coverage on shares of Johnson Controls International in a research report on Thursday, July 8th.
-They set a “buy” rating and a $85.00 price target on the stock.
-Citigroup boosted their price target on shares of Johnson Controls International from $72.00 to $73.00 and gave the stock a “neutral” rating in a research report on Monday, August 2nd.
-Finally, Credit Suisse Group boosted their price target on shares of Johnson Controls International from $75.00 to $85.00 and gave the stock an “outperform” rating in a research report on Monday, August 2nd.
-Seven equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average target price of $73.31.

 Johnson Controls International Plc engages in the provision of buildings products, energy solutions, integrated infrastructure and next generation transportation systems.
 Its technology and service capabilities include fire, security, HVAC, power solutions and energy storage to serve various end markets including large institutions, commercial buildings, retail, industrial, small business and residential.